-“Baking is an all day affair,” Foley smiles like a big kid when he thinks of the endless hours spent perfecting the process, “if I’m not working bread, I’m planning my next move based on the oven temperature.
+“Baking is an all-day affair.”
+Foley smiles like a big kid when he thinks of the endless hours spent perfecting the process.
+“If I’m not working bread, I’m planning my next move based on the oven temperature.
 I’m constantly ‘fiddling’ with something.”

-His “fiddling” consists of 10 hours over a wood-fired masonry oven.
-His 30 year old sourdough culture requires daily care to ensure the 10 hours spent over the hearth are successful.
-At a minimum, he spends two whole days regulating the temperature of the brick oven so his dough has the perfect environment to transform.
+His “fiddling” consists of 10 hours working over a wood-fired masonry oven.
+His 30-year-old sourdough culture requires daily care to ensure the hours spent over the hearth are successful.
+At a minimum, he spends two days regulating the temperature of the brick oven so his dough has the perfect environment to transform.

 “Every batch of dough, every loaf is different.
-Slight variations in temperature, or humidity can have drastic effects on fermentation, proofing, and final product.
+Slight variations in temperature or humidity can have drastic effects on fermentation, proofing, and final product.
 I prefer to bake in a wood-fired masonry oven because of the way it bakes, not out of simplicity or ease.
 All of my breads are long-fermented.
 All of them contain some percentage of locally grown and milled grain.
-It is my goal, daresay my mission, to bring quality, nutritive bread down from the unattainable shelf we’ve stowed it and into your hands, homes, and hearts.”
+It is my goal, daresay my mission, to bring quality, nutritive bread down from the unattainable shelf where we’ve stowed it and into your hands, homes, and hearts.”